python-microservices/pyms/docs/configuration.md

   requests: true
 ```

-our object `ms` has got a attribute `requests` that is a instance of our service [requests](services.md).
+our object `ms` has an attribute `requests` that is a instance of our service [requests](services.md).

 ## Our microservice block
 This part contains all keywords of a [Flask Configuration Handling](http://flask.pocoo.org/docs/1.0/config/) and our
 constants of the enviroments (local configuration, staging configuration...).
-Take care that a Flask configuration needs
+Keep in mind that a Flask configuration needs
-the keywords are declared as upper case.
+the keywords to be declared as uppercase.

-The name of this block is defined when you create the object of [Microservice class](ms_class.md).
-For example,
+The name of this block is defined when you create the object of [Microservice class](ms_class.md):

 ### Example 1
 ```python